 Regrettably, when you employ a digital bodyguard sometimes, the antivirus software can get a bit overzealous and keep a pretty limited list of things it allows.
 One of these might even be your router and its ability to connect to the internet.

 To find out if this issue hits home for you, pull up your Antivirus software and temporarily disable it.
-During this time I strongly recommend avoiding any popups that promise a cash reward and the internet altogether.
+During this time, I strongly recommend avoiding any popups that promise a cash reward (and really, just avoid the internet altogether).

 As with most of these solutions, this is the time where I tell you to take a few minutes to allow the router to form a connection.